samirosman/squircleart.github.io/_posts/2017-05-26-value-remapping.md

 layout: post
 category: Math
 image: "/images/value-remapping/wall.png"
 description: Remapping values from an interval to another is one of the most important math concepts you have to be familiar with when it comes to CG, in this tutorial, we are going to discuss and explain values remapping.
+prerequisites:
+- text: Very good knowledge of arithmetics.
 ---

 ## What is Value Remapping